midani-47/Distributed_Systems_ii.O/README.md

 1. **Authentication Service**: User authentication and token-based security
 2. **Transaction Service**: Financial transaction management and fraud prediction

+## System Stack
+- **FastAPI**: It was an interesting choice for us, because it was a new thing to explore for us.
+It is said to be fast comparable to others.
+While being easy to use and intuitive, it was still robust using Python type hints for data validation, serialization, and deserialization right out of the box, leading to fewer bugs.
+It automatically generates interactive API documentation (Swagger UI and ReDoc) based on our code.
+It has automatic OpenAPI documentation and native async support.

+- For other technology stack choices, please refer

 ## System Requirements

 - Python 3.8 or higher